stacksjs/ts-pkgx/docs/packages/github_com_abtreece_confd.md

 # confd

-> Package from pantry: github.com/abtreece/confd
+> Manage local application configuration files using templates and data from etcd or consul

 ## Package Information